 In the seventh month of 1578, Murashige participated in the Battle of Miki and affiliated with the army of Hashiba Hideyoshi, then he suddenly left the battle front and returned to his home base at Arioka Castle (also known as Itami Castle).
 This was a rebellion against Oda Nobunaga.

 The reason for his rebellion may have owed to Nobunaga’s severe attitude toward his subordinates.
 Murashige was said to be from the Hatano clan, and received an official appointment from Nobunaga as the military governor of Settsu with a fief of 370,000 koku.
 According to one account, a rumor circulated that Murashige colluded with the Mōri forces to secretly bring in military provisions to the Ishiyama-Hongan Temple while Nobunaga clashed with them at the Battle of Ishiyama.
 When, upon orders from Nobunaga, he departed to negotiate a settlement with the opponents, he noticed the impoverished conditions in the castle, and, to make the negotiations proceed well, contributed 100 koku of rice himself.
 In another account, during a siege of Kanki Castle in the Innami District of Harima, a betrayer within the castle named Kanki Sadamitsu was an old acquaintance of Murashige so, after the fall of the castle, Hashiba Hideyoshi spared his life.
 Immediately thereafter, however, Sadamitsu fled for the protection of Bessho Nagaharu, and because Sadamitsu was in contact with Murashige, Murashige also became the subject of suspicion.
-Another view focuses on the situation in Settsu, whereby kokujin, or influential families, and peasants in the province opposed the strengthening of governance by the Oda administration, causing a sudden increase in the level of resistance.
+Another view focuses on the situation in Settsu, whereby kokujin, or provincial landowners, and peasants in the province opposed the strengthening of governance by the Oda administration, causing a sudden increase in the level of resistance.
 Being provoked from this grassroots movement, Murashige opted to part ways with Nobunaga and act in concert with the locals before being expelled by them.
 Consequently, there are numerous theories in regard to the reasons for his rebellion but the details remain uncertain.